Scooter (motorcycle): Germany

 Germany's aviation industry was also dismantled after World War II.
 Heinkel stayed in business by making bicycles and mopeds, while Messerschmitt made sewing machines and automobile parts.
-Messerschmitt took over the German license to manufacture Vespa scooters from Hoffman in 1954 and built Vespas under from 1954 to 1964.
+Messerschmitt took over the German license to manufacture Vespa scooters from Hoffman in 1954 and built Vespas under license from 1954 to 1964.
 Heinkel designed and built its own scooters.
 The Heinkel Tourist was a large and relatively heavy touring scooter produced in the 1960s.
 It provided good weather protection with a full fairing, and the front wheel turned under a fixed nose extension.
 It had effective streamlining, perhaps thanks to its aircraft ancestry.
 Although it had only a 175 cc four stroke motor, it could sustain speeds of 70 mi/h.
 Heinkel scooters were known for their reliability.

 Glas, a manufacturer of agricultural machinery, made the Goggo scooter from 1951 to 1955.
 Glas discontinued scooter production to concentrate on its Goggomobil microcar.

 Several manufacturers in the German motorcycle industry made scooters.
 NSU made Lambrettas under license from 1950 to 1955, during which they developed their Prima scooter.
 Production of the Prima began when NSU's license to build Lambrettas ran out.
 Zündapp made the popular Bella scooter in the 1950s and 1960s.
 It was in production for about ten years, in three engine sizes, 150 cc, 175 cc and 200 cc.
 They could perform all day at a steady speed of 60 mph.
 Extremely reliable and very well made, many of these scooters still exist today.
 Maico built the large Maicoletta scooter in the 1950s.
 It had a single cylinder piston-port two-stroke engine, with four foot-operated gears and centrifugal fan cooling.
 The Maicoletta had a choice of engine sizes, approximately 175 cc, 250 cc, or 275 cc, The tubular frame was built on motorcycle principles, with long-travel telescopic forks and 14 in wheels.
 The Maicoletta had a top speed of 70 mi/h which was comparable with most 250 cc motorcycles of the time.
 Other German scooters made by motorcycle manufacturers included the DKW Hobby, the Dürkopp Diana, and the TWN Contessa.